publishpress/PublishPress-Revisions/readme.txt

 == Description ==

 WordPress Revisions are a powerful way to track where your site has been.
 But what about where it's going?
 To moderate or schedule changes to published posts, just install PublishPress Revisions and let the teamwork begin.
-There is no need to learn or configure complex new screens because PublishPress Revisions works with the default WordPress revisions, plus Gutenberg and the Classic Editor.
+There is no need to learn or configure complex new screens because PublishPress Revisions works with familiar WordPress UI, including the Gutenberg and the Classic Editor.

 = Submit Revisions =
 PublishPress Revisions allows your users to submit change requests for published posts.
 Your users can update posts using the normal WordPress editor, but their changes will not be published automatically.
 Instead, the changes are stored as a "pending revision" that can be approved or rejected.